yangchristopher/hello-world/README.md

 # hello-world
-This is my first repository.
+Hello!

+Christopher Yang here!
+This is my first time working with GitHub.
+I'm learning the structure of masters, branches, commits, and commit messages.